enchf/monominoes/README.md

 Provides:

-* Configurable management system
-* View based on bootstrap grids
+* Quick and easy to configure interface.
+* Integrates with any JSON hierarchical data.
-* Item renderer functions
+* Pre-defined item renderer functions.
+* Freedom to add new configurable and adaptable renderers.